 Two SAT Subject Tests (further recommendations below)

-2Beginning with students applying for entry in Fall 2017, we will not require the essay portion of the Redesigned SAT
+2We do not require the essay portion of the new SAT

 3Students who are native speakers of English or who attend school where the language of instruction is English are not required to take the TOEFL

-Penn will accept scores from both the current SAT and the redesigned SAT.
+Penn will accept scores from both the old SAT and the new SAT.

-We will not require the essay portion of the redesigned SAT.
+We do not require the essay portion of the new SAT.

-Current SAT scores will only be superscored with other current SAT results.
+Old SAT scores (e.g., 2400 scale) will only be superscored with other old SAT results.
 Redesigned SAT scores will only be superscored with redesigned SAT test results.